 - Completion or concurrent registration in Chem 104

 - A GPA of 2.5 or better in all Chemistry courses attempted

 - The first step to declare a major in Chemistry or Biochemistry is to fill out and submit the Declaration of Major Form » Please note that when filling out the Declaration of Major form, you will need to select your major (Chemistry or Biochemistry) and the option within your major to fully specify your chosen program of study.

-- After submitting your request to declare a major, you must request an appointment via email with one of our Undergraduate Advisors.
+- After submitting your request to declare a major, you will receive an email from one of our Undergraduate Advisors requesting an unofficial transcript.

 - Gloria Freschl

 Office: CHM 109